Classical harmonic analysis viewed through the prism of noncommutative geometry: From Banach spectral triples to Banach Fredhlom modules

-The operator $D$ is bisectorial.
-Consequently, by \cite[Proposition 10.6.2 p.~448]{HvNVW18} the operator $D^2$ is sectorial.
-Moreover, it admits a bounded $\H^\infty(\Sigma_\theta)$ functional calculus by \cite{HvNVW18}.
-Recall that the functional calculus of $D$ and $D^2$ are compatible.
-So we have
+Observe that the operator $[D,a]|D|^{-1}$ is compact.
+It suffices to prove that the operator $D[|D|^{-1},a]$ is compact.

-The end of the proof is similar to the hilbertian one using that the compactness is preserved under strong integrals, Proposition \ref{prop-Hille} and \cite[Example 2.2.5 p.~29]{Haa06}. \end{proof}
+The operator $D$ is bisectorial and admits a bounded $\H^\infty(\Sigma_\theta^\bi)$ functional calculus.
+Consequently, by Proposition \ref{prop-bisectorial-to-sectorial} the operator $D^2$ is sectorial and admits a bounded $\H^\infty(\Sigma_\theta)$ functional calculus.
+Recall that the functional calculus of the operators $D$ and $D^2$ are compatible.
+So using the change of variables $t=s^2$ in the last equality, we obtain for any $x \in \Ran D$